 FIG. 1: ANTI-INFLAMMATORY ACTIVITY OF DIFFERENT EXTRACTS OF LEAVES OF MARTYNIA ANNUA BY CARRAGEENAN INDUCED PAW EDEMA METHOD

-CONCLUSION: From all the experiments done on leaves of Martynia annua L. It is concluded that the Martynia annua L. plant shows presence of alkaloids, glycosides, carbohydrate, tannins and phenolic compound, flavonoids, proteins, steroids and sterols.
+CONCLUSION: From all the experiments done on leaves of Martynia annua L. It is concluded that the Martynia annua L. plant shows the presence of alkaloids, glycosides, carbohydrate, tannins and phenolic compound, flavonoids, proteins, steroids, and sterols.
 The phytochemical studies showed the presence of most of the biologically active compounds in the plant.
-Bis (2-ethylhexyl) phthalate was found as compound in methanolic extract.
+Bis (2-ethylhexyl) phthalate was found as a compound in methanolic extract.
 Methanolic extract of Martynia annua L. leaves was found to be significant in anti-inflammatory activity.

 ACKNOWLEDGEMENT: Author is thankful to all dear Friends who involved in research work and also thankful to Kasturi Shikshan Sanstha’s College of Pharmacy for giving continuous support for doing this work.

 CONFLICT OF INTEREST: Nil